 As a trained scientist with a passion for the scholarship of teaching and learning, I feel that teaching at a post-secondary institution is my greatest opportunity to influence the next generation of undergraduate and graduate students to pursue careers in scientific fields.
-Through my strong training in cell and systems biology, biochemistry, molecular biology and health science-related research, I regularly incorporate the most current scientific discoveries, disease entities and modern therapeutics as way to teach students how core course material can be applied in a real-time context.
+Through my strong training in cell and systems biology, biochemistry, molecular biology, integrative physiology and health science-related research, I regularly incorporate the most current scientific discoveries, disease entities and modern therapeutics as way to teach students how core course material can be applied in a real-time context.

 The basis of my teaching philosophy encompasses an active student learning approach that encourages social involvement and inquiry-based learning to complement independent student studying outside of the classroom.
 When teaching students, I attempt to help them build a “Toolbox of Resources” that they can maintain and build upon throughout their degree, including: (1) a substantial knowledge-base of the course material, (2) conceptual and critical thinking skills, and (3) the ability to communicate in science.
 With this approach, my overall goal is to transform students from surface-learners, where students learn by using the basic principles of rote memorization, to deep learners, where students actively engage in subject material and extract meaning that they can integrate with their previous knowledge-base, a learning strategy that I identify as Cross-Disciplinary Curriculum Integration (CDCI).
 This in turn will facilitate the development of problem-based and critical thinking skills that students will need in order to excel in scientific careers after receiving their degrees.
 Due to my strong leadership in teaching and learning at McMaster University, I was appointed to be the inaugural Life Science Program Coordinator in the School of Interdisciplinary Science.
 This is the largest undergraduate program in the Faculty of Science and has a strong mandate for continued advances in curriculum design and implementation, along with being a leading program for institutional pedagogical innovations.
 Most recently, I have been appointed as a Distinguished Teaching and Learning Scholar and Mentor through the McMaster MacPherson Institute.

-My teaching practice encompasses creating a compelling learning environment for all students while respecting their diverse backgrounds, academic experiences and individual learning styles.
+My teaching practice encompasses creating a compelling active learning environment for all students while respecting their diverse backgrounds, academic experiences and individual learning styles.
 When approaching instruction in my classrooms, my teaching style is largely inclusive of a blended learning approach to course instruction, where I have developed online modules and live applied lectures along with other resources that stimulate inquiry-driven approaches to learning in my students.
 My teaching strategies largely incorporate translating the scientific discoveries in current primary journals articles to my students using a variety of media including illustrations, animations and concept maps.
 It is this manner of instruction that encourages my students to not only engage in discussions pertaining to core course content, but also propose other questions that can be addressed and that can also complement or build upon course material.
-In the laboratory setting, I make a point of visiting my students during each session (e.g. within BIO1A03) so that I can help add further excitement to their laboratory exercises by reminding them how these experiments tie into the course lectures and how they relate to applied research in the scientific community.
+In the laboratory setting, I make a point of visiting my students during each session (e.g. within BIO1A03, LifeSci2L03, LifeSci3L03 and ISCI2A18) so that I can help add further excitement to their laboratory exercises by reminding them how these experiments tie into the course lectures and how they relate to applied research in the scientific community.

 As a complement to my teaching practices, I believe that there is no teaching without learning on both ends of the student and instructor.
 When I teach, I open myself to new ideas, questions, and the curiosities as well as inhibitions of my students.
 I encourage students to provide continual feedback (via emails or anonymously through course evaluations) as to the general format of my courses and on how they feel my teaching methods are helping them learn and integrate course information.
 I take this feedback into serious consideration, and in turn utilize this information to improve any of my courses.
 Most recently (2015), I was awarded with the McMaster Student Union Teaching Excellence Merit Award, in recognition of my significant and effective teaching abilities, in addition to my contributions to the greater McMaster community.

 Technology in the Classroom